-News reports in the past couple of days have hit on part two of the CT radiation overexposure.
+News reports in the past couple of days have hit on part two of the CT radiation overexposure inquiry.
 Before, the issue was whether certain CT devices, whether because of manufacturing, design, or technician error, provided too much radiation to patients.
 A secondary question was whether patients were receiving too much radiation through scans over the course of their lives (the FDA reports that the average person’s radiation exposure has doubled in the last thirty years).

 Now, the question is focused on whether CT scans are a good idea for screening purposes where a patient has no indication that they have any disease—the three that have been most mentioned are whole-body CTs (to see if there is anything wrong); CT colonoscopy (to detect colon cancer), and CT scans of the heart (to detect heart disease).
 Most of the debate has been centered around the colonoscopy procedure.